-Sensient seeks to be a leader in environmental sustainability and is committed to the principle of sound environmental stewardship, which encompasses issues concerning our climate.
-The Board has delegated to the Audit and Nominating and Corporate Governance Committees responsibility for overseeing risk, including climate-related and governance risks.
+Sensient's Board of Directors has delegated to the Audit and Nominating and Corporate Governance Committees responsibility for overseeing risk, including climate-related and governance risks.
 The Nominating and Corporate Governance Committee has responsibility for oversight of environmental performance and for matters relating to the sustainable management of Sensient's business activities.